DavidApterman/GustavusAdolphus/README.md

 # GustavusAdolphus

 ## Method Selection
 We chose the half of the methods that returned null instead of throwing an exception when they do not find the value.
-When looking at a real life queue, such as the line at Terry's, looking past the end of the line whos only nothing, not NoSuchElementException.
+When looking at a real life queue, such as the line at Terry's, looking past the end of the line whos only nothing, not NoSuchElementException. </br>
-Methods Used:
+Methods Used:</br>
-addFirst (returns null/value)
+addFirst (returns null/value)</br>
-addLast  (returns null/value)
+addLast  (returns null/value)</br>
-removeFirst (returns null/value)
+removeFirst (returns null/value)</br>
-removeLast (returns null/value)
+removeLast (returns null/value)</br>
-pollFirst (returns front cargo) pollLast (returns end cargo) isEmpty
+pollFirst (returns front cargo)</br>
+pollLast (returns end cargo)</br>
+isEmpty</br>

 ## Architecture Selection